Quantum waste management: Utilizing residual states in quantum information processing

+where $|\psi_\pm\> =\frac{1}{\sqrt{2}}(|00\>\pm |11\>)$ and $|\phi_\pm\> = \frac{1}{\sqrt{2}}(|01\> \pm |01\>)$.
 In the fig. \ref{fig:lorate}, we plot the key rate and private randomness rate of the isotropic state with a maximally entangled state fraction, $f$, for the modified Gottesmann-Lo $\mathbf{Key}\rightarrow\mathbf{PRand}$ {\it sequential distillation protocol}.
-As expected, $\mathrm{Rate}_{\mathrm{Key}_{\mathrm{GL}}\rightarrow \mathrm{PRand}}(r)$ increases with $r$, however, after the second step B the improvement fades away due to the contribution of the factor $\frac{1}{6^{k-1}}$ from $k^{th}$ steps B and P. We also observe that the Gottesmann-Lo (GL) protocol becomes more relevant for the case when $0.78\lessapprox f\lessapprox 0.81$, because in this range GL protocol guarantees a non-zero key from $\rho_{f}$.
-And for $f\gtrapprox 0.81$ one-way (e.g. Devetak-Winter) key distillation protocol can be used \cite{DW}.
+As expected, $\mathrm{Rate}_{\mathrm{Key}_{\mathrm{GL}}\rightarrow \mathrm{PRand}}(r)$ increases with $r$, however, after the second step B the improvement fades away due to the contribution of the factor $\frac{1}{6^{k-1}}$ from $k^{th}$ steps B and P. We also observe that the Gottesmann-Lo (GL) protocol becomes more relevant for the case when $0.78\lessapprox f\lessapprox 0.81$, because in this range GL protocol guarantees a non-zero key from $\rho_{f}$, whereas, one-way (e.g. Devetak-Winter) key distillation protocol guarantees a non-zero key rate for $f\gtrapprox 0.81$ (since it is possible to get a keyrate of $-H(A|B)$ from an arbitrary state $\rho_{AB}$~\cite{DW}).
+Thus one-way (e.g. Devetak-Winter) key distillation protocol can be directly implemented for $f\gtrapprox 0.81$.
 We see that the usage of residual states allows for $\approx 0.1137$ of private randomness rate for $f=0.79$ where a non-zero key distillation is guaranteed from the GL protocol.
 We also investigate the BBPSSW entanglement distillation protocol~\cite{BBPSSW} which is same to GL protocol with the absence of steps P. The randomness rate from the residual states of the BBPSSW protocol is plotted in Fig. \ref{fig:bbpsswrate}.
 Notice, since the GL protocol and the BBPSSW protocol start with the same step B, the output randomness is the same after the first step B. However, the absence of step P in the BBPSSW protocol leads to a better private randomness rate from second step B onward.
-Indeed, for $f=0.79$, we observe that $\approx 0.1148$ of private randomness rate can be extracted using the BBPSSW protocol.
+Indeed, for $f=0.79$, we observe that $\approx 0.1148$ of private randomness rate can be extracted from residual of the BBPSSW protocol.